grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 ### Ensure Memcached is properly scaled

-We recommend ensuring Memcached evictions happen infrequently.
+Ensure Memcached evictions happen infrequently.
 Grafana Mimir query performances might be negatively affected if your Memcached cluster evicts items frequently.
-We recommend increasing your Memcached cluster replicas to add more memory to the cluster and reduce evictions.
+Increase your Memcached cluster replicas to add more memory to the cluster and reduce evictions.

 We also recommend running a dedicated Memcached cluster for each type of cache: query results, metadata, index, and chunks.
-Running a dedicated Memcached cluster for each cache type is not required, but recommended so that each cache is isolated from the others.
+While not required, it ensures that each cache is isolated from the others.

 ## Security